Full Circle (1977 film): Plot

 Julia Lofting, an American housewife living in London, inadvertently kills her daughter, Kate, while performing a botched tracheotomy after Kate begins choking during breakfast.
 Kate's death traumatises Julia and fractures her already unstable marriage to her husband Magnus.
-Julia formally separates from Magnus, who is defiant against her wish to divorce.
+Julia formally separates from Magnus, who opposes her wish to divorce.

 Seeking independence, Julia rents a large, fully-furnished house in Holland Park.
 On the home's second floor, she finds one of the bedrooms filled with a child's possessions.
-Soon after moving in, Julia has a number of strange occurrences in the home, such as odd noises and appliances turning on by themselves.
+Soon after moving in, Julia experiences a number of strange occurrences in the home, such as odd noises and appliances turning on by themselves.
 She begins to suspect Magnus is breaking into the house.
 In the park across the street, Julia sees a young girl that she believes is Kate, but the child disappears.
-Later, she again sees the girl in the park and finds a mutilated turtle and knife where she stood.
+Later, she again sees the girl in the park and finds a mutilated tortoise and knife where she stood.

-Lonely, Julia holds a gathering of friends at her new home, including Magnus' sister, Lily.
-Lily brings with her Mrs. Flood, a psychic medium who suggests that they conduct a séance.
+Magnus's sister, Lily, holds a gathering of friends at Julia's new home.
+Lily brings with her Mrs Flood, a psychic medium who suggests that they conduct a séance.
 Julia is hesitant, but agrees to participate.
-During the séance, Mrs. Flood becomes frightened and tells Julia to leave the house immediately.
-Moments later, one of Lily's friends falls down the stairs before Mrs. Flood can explain what she saw.
-Later, Julia is informed by Mrs. Flood that she had a vision of a boy bleeding to death in the park.
+During the séance, Mrs Flood becomes frightened and tells Julia to leave the house immediately.
+Moments later, one of Lily's friends falls down the stairs before Mrs Flood can explain what she saw.
+Later, Julia is informed by Mrs Flood that she had a vision of a boy bleeding to death in the park.

 The next day, while Julia is out, Magnus breaks into her house.
 He sees something and follows it to the basement where he falls from the staircase, fatally cutting his throat on a broken mirror.
 Meanwhile, Julia, curious about the home's prior residents, learns from a neighbour that it once belonged to Heather Rudge, who sold the property after her daughter Olivia died.
 Upon further investigation, Julia discovers an article about Geoffrey Braden, a young boy who was murdered in the park in the 1940s.
 Julia visits Geoffrey's mother, Greta, who says a vagrant was executed for the crime but that she believes it was children in the park who murdered her son.
 Greta claims his murder was a hate crime motivated by the fact that Geoffrey was German.
 She says she has followed the lives of the children who were in the park with Geoffrey that day, and asks Julia to visit the remaining two, now adults: Captain Paul Winter and David Swift.